Running a food empire takes leadership skills and business smarts.

 But perhaps most significantly for Stone, in February this year he opened his first restaurant – the intimate and intensely personal Maude in Beverly Hills, named after that beloved grandmother.

-He recently told his story to CPA Australia chief executive Alex Malley.
+He told his story to former CPA Australia chief executive Alex Malley.

 Alex Malley: I’m really interested in this wonderful figure called Granny Maude and, particularly, her Yorkshire fudge.
 Tell me about that.